Powered by

 Slum colony in the HMT area of north Srinagar, where rag pickers live.
 Photo Credit: Seerat Bashir/Ground Report

 They had settled in Srinagar's Barbarshah rag pickers area after travelling to Kashmir.
 Then, after some time, they moved to this place.
-Because of other responsibilities at home and other issues, she didn't perform this job on a daily basis.
+Because of other responsibilities at home and other issues, she didn't perform this job daily.
 Instead, she went to collect waste sometimes, usually when they were having difficulties.

 "I was once attacked by a dog while collecting waste, and I'm not the only one, who has experienced dog bites among rag pickers", claims Kohinoor.